Silene flos-cuculi: Description

 Silene flos-cuculi forms a rosette of low growing foliage with numerous stems 30 to 90 cm tall.
 The stems rise above the foliage and branch near the top of the stem.
 The leaves are paired, with the lower leaves spoon-shaped and stalked.
 The middle and upper leaves are linear-lanceolate with pointed apexes.
 All of the leaves are untoothed.
 The stems have barbed hairs pointing downward and these hairs make the plant rough to the touch.

 Blooming from May to August (and occasionally later), the pink flowers are 3 to 4 cm wide.
 They have five narrow petals deeply divided into four lobes giving the flower an untidy, ragged appearance, hence its common name.
 The calyx tube is five-toothed with ten stamens.
-There are 5 styles.
+There are 5 separate styles.

 The fruits consist of small (6 to 10 mm) capsules opening on top by five teeth and containing many small seeds; they are found on the plants from August onward.